 The Montilla-Moriles Wine Harvest Festival is one of the country’s oldest grape harvest festivals which has been declared a Festival of Regional Interest.
 It takes place in early September when the grape treading ceremony extracts the first must which is offered to the Virgen de las Viñas.
 Other events include open access to wineries, the renowned Cata Flamenca festival, equestrian shows and numerous musical performances across town.
 The annual festival is a celebration of the importance of the annual grape harvest to this town in the Province of Córdoba and its long-standing winemaking legacy.

-Fiestas de la Vendimia Riojana (Fiestas de San Mateo)
+Fiestas de la Vendimia Riojana – Fiestas de San Mateo (La Rioja)

 The Rioja Wine Harvest Festival is held annually in mid-September in the city of Logroño, the capital of La Rioja.
 Also known as the Fiestas de San Mateo, the event celebrates the Rioja wine region’s grape harvest and showcases its exceptional wines.
 Rooted in 12th-century trade fairs, this week-long event begins with the iconic grape treading ceremony in which townsfolk crush over 14,000kg of grapes by foot to extract the sweet must.
-Religious offerings of the must are then made to San Mateo who is the patron saint of merchants.
+Religious offerings of the must are then made to La Virgen de Valvanera who is the patroness of La Rioja.

 Visitors can enjoy wine tastings, tours of Rioja bodegas, vibrant parades with elaborate floats, live music performances and traditional dance shows.
 Regional cuisine and street fairs also play a central role in the festivities.
 The San Mateo Festival has been declared a National Tourist Interest Festival (Fiestas de Interés Turístico Nacional) which serves as an important celebration of La Rioja’s rich winemaking heritage.